Skip Navigation

 • Investigation of non-natural death, no scene investigation = 2.5 points

-• Secondary investigator or intern at the scene = 2.5 points (Maximum 100 points)
+• Secondary investigator or intern at the scene = 2.5 points (Maximum points = 100 points)

-If I do not have the full 640 points in employment experience I will use the following categories for points:
+• If you do not have the 640 points in employment experience, the following categories may be used for points:

 DISCLAIMER: Currently, the ABMDI does not endorse any program that claims to fulfill the requirements of certification or prepare an individual for the certification exam.